FrankDocu/Lichess-Development-Onboarding/translation_context.md

 User name=The name you use to sign in, e.g. "thibault".
 Appears on the sign-in and registration pages.

 Password=This is the password you must type to sign in to your profile.
-Appears on the sign-in and registration pages.
+Appears on the sign-in, registration, tournament creation and "Preferences" pages.
+Please keep this sentence as short as possible.
+Next to the sentence is a box where you can type in your password.

 Have an account?=This appears on the top-right of the registration page (http://lichess.org/signup -- must be signed out to see this).
 Next to it is a "sign in" button.